jasujm/bridge/README.md

 ## Card server

-If LibTMCG is found in the system, cardserver is built in addition to the bridge application.
-In the future the card server will be responsible for executing the actual mental card game protocol but currently it can only initialize communication with other card servers.
-Small Python program can be used to test that this step is successful
+If [LibTMCG](http://www.nongnu.org/libtmcg/) is found in the system, cardserver is built in addition to the bridge application.
+When integrated with the bridge application, card server is responsible for executing the actual mental card game protocol.
+Small Python program can be used to test the card server intercation with peers.

     $ cd /the/build/directory
     $ python ../python/test_card_server.py